Politburo member and National Assembly Chairman Vuong Dinh Hue congratulates workers in the capital on the New Year_Photo: VNA

 Third, people with discipline assurance

-In state life and social life, although law and legal system are important factors in operating the state apparatus and managing society, discipline is indispensable.
+In state life, social life, law and legal system are important factors in operating the state apparatus and managing society, but discipline is indispensable.
 No matter how complete the law and legal system are, they cannot cover all the social relations that need to be regulated, so discipline is needed.
-Discipline and order in society to a certain extent are understood as a state in which society and the interactions between people are in a stable order; sometimes they are also understood as rules and regulations issued or recognized by competent agencies and organizations to regulate the behavior of organizations and individuals in society in order to maintain society or elements of society in a certain order.
+Discipline and order in society to a certain extent are understood as a state in which society and interactions between people are in a stable order; sometimes they are also understood as rules and regulations issued or recognized by competent agencies and organizations to regulate the behavior of organizations and individuals in society in order to maintain society or elements of society in a certain order.

 Thus, considering the above relationship as a whole, the people are the key, decisive factor, connecting the constituent elements.
 Because the people are the center, the root of state and social power.
 As President Ho Chi Minh concluded: “In the sky, nothing is more precious than the people.
 In the world, nothing is stronger than the united force of the people” (14).
 “No one can defeat that force” (15).
-Law and discipline will not be implemented without democracy, democracy will not be promoted, the people will not be masters.
+The rule of law and discipline will not be implemented without democracy, democracy will not be promoted, the people will not be masters.
 However, reality shows that: “The right to mastery of the people is sometimes violated in some places; there are still manifestations of formal democracy, separating democracy from discipline and law” (16).
 Democracy in the Party and in society is still violated to some extent.
-Discipline at many levels and in many areas is not strict.
-Some Party committees, Party organizations and leaders still lack respect and promote the mastery of Party members, rarely listen to the opinions of subordinates; leaders in some places still show signs of authoritarianism, despotism, lack of democracy or formal democracy.
-Where democracy is not guaranteed, there, the rule of law and discipline are loosened and vice versa...
+Discipline and discipline at many levels and in many areas are not strict.
+Some Party committees, Party organizations and leaders still lack respect and promote the mastery of Party members, rarely listen to the opinions of subordinates; leaders in some places still show signs of authoritarianism, lack of democracy or formal democracy.
+Where democracy is not guaranteed, there, the rule of law and discipline are lax and vice versa...
 Therefore, practicing democracy and strengthening the rule of law, ensuring social discipline must be carried out synchronously, absolutely not taking lightly or ignoring any task, on the basis of promoting the role of the people:

 Second, perfect and effectively implement policies and laws to promote the people's mastery in deciding major issues of the country, so that all state power belongs to the people.
-All policies and guidelines must truly originate from the lives, aspirations, rights and legitimate interests of the people, taking the happiness and prosperity of the people as the goal to strive for.
+All policies and strategies must truly originate from the lives, aspirations, rights and legitimate interests of the people, taking the happiness and prosperity of the people as the goal to strive for.
 Strengthen the close relationship between the Party and the people, rely on the people to build the Party; consolidate and strengthen the people's trust in the Party, the State and the socialist regime (19).
 Create favorable conditions and have effective protection mechanisms for people to practice direct democracy, participate in state governance, and actively fight against corruption and negativity.

-Third, seriously carry out the tasks set forth by the 13th National Party Congress.
-That is, “continue to build a team of cadres who truly “respect the people, are close to the people, trust the people, understand the people, learn from the people, rely on the people and are responsible to the people” (20).
-“State agencies, cadres, civil servants and public employees must respect the people, wholeheartedly serve the people, closely connect with the people, listen to their opinions and be supervised by the people; resolutely fight against corruption, waste and all manifestations of bureaucracy, arrogance and authoritarianism" (Clause 2, Article 8, 2013 Constitution).
+Third, seriously carry out the tasks set forth by the 13th Party Congress.
+That is, “continue to build a team of cadres who truly “respect the people, stay close to the people, trust the people, understand the people, learn from the people, rely on the people and are responsible to the people” (20).
+“State agencies, cadres, civil servants and public employees must respect the people, wholeheartedly serve the people, closely connect with the people, listen to their opinions and be supervised by the people; resolutely fight against corruption, waste and all manifestations of bureaucracy, arrogance and authoritarianism" (Clause 2, Article 8, Constitution 2013).
 Accordingly, Resolution No. 161/2021/QH14, dated April 29, 2021, of the National Assembly, "On the work of the 2016 - 2021 term of the National Assembly, the President, the agencies of the National Assembly, the Government, the Supreme People's Court, the Supreme People's Procuracy and the State Audit Office" proposes the solution: Continue to perfect the organization of the state administrative apparatus towards streamlining, effective and efficient operation; restructure and improve the quality of the contingent of cadres, civil servants and public employees to meet the requirements and political tasks in the new situation, especially strengthening responsibility, discipline and order in performing public duties.

-Fifth, promptly and fairly handle violations of the law, infringements on the people's right to mastery, and acts of abusing discipline to restrict human rights and civil rights contrary to the Constitution and laws, in the spirit of the Constitution: human rights and civil rights can only be restricted by law.
+Fifth, promptly and fairly handle violations of the law, infringements on the people's right to mastery and acts of abusing discipline to restrict human rights and civil rights contrary to the Constitution and laws, in the spirit of the Constitution: human rights and civil rights can only be restricted by law.
 Currently, sanctions for acts of taking advantage of freedoms and democracy to infringe upon the interests of the State and the legitimate rights and interests of organizations and individuals have been prescribed by law quite specifically; however, for acts of abusing discipline in different forms of expression to restrict freedoms and democracy contrary to the Constitution and laws, it is also necessary to supplement appropriate handling regulations to prevent and stop./.

-Associate Professor, Dr. HOANG HUNG HAI
+Associate Professor, Dr. Hoang Hung Hai

 Ho Chi Minh National Academy of Politics